-He holds an MA in Contemporary Art Practice from the Royal College of Art (2025) and a BA (Hons) in Fine Art from LASALLE College of the Arts, Singapore (2021), alongside a Graphic Design certificate from CalArts.
-Alongside his art practice, he has worked professionally as an Art Director with agencies including HAVAS and Leo Burnett, contributing to campaigns for international brands.
+Divyam Raghunath is a London-based multidisciplinary artist and art director working across painting, installation, moving image, branding & ad design.
+He holds an MA in Contemporary Art Practice from the Royal College of Art, London, and a BA (Hons) in Fine Art from LASALLE College of the Arts, Singapore, alongside a Graphic Design certificate from the California Institute of the Arts.

-Divyam Raghunath is a multidisciplinary artist based in London, working across painting, installation, photography and moving image.
-His practice explores how urban environments subtly shape emotional life, with a focus on how built space influences movement, perception and belonging.
+Divyam's art practice explores how urban environments subtly shape emotional life, with a focus on how built space influences movement, perception and belonging.
 Having grown up in a small town in India and later lived in Singapore and London, his work often navigates tensions between warmth and detachment, vibrancy and sterility.
 These shifts across geographies, cultures and emotional landscapes form a central foundation of his practice.

 The sky plays a recurring role in his visual language.
 He approaches it as a shared, open plane that, within contemporary cities, becomes fragmented by architecture, filtered through glass and constrained by vertical ambition.
 His work frequently reorients perspective, inviting viewers to look up, down or through, and to experience space as unstable and mediated.
 Raghunath considers architecture not only as physical structure but as emotional infrastructure carrying memory, aspiration and erasure.